Mismatched Rate-Distortion Theory: Ensembles, Bounds, and General Alphabets: General Alphabets

 and where $\lambda^* \le 0$ is the unique value such that the function $\Lambda(\lambda) = \EE_{\Pi}\big[ \log \EE_{Q}[e^{\lambda d_0(X,\Xhat)}] \big]$ satisfies $\Lambda'(\lambda) = D_0$, with $D_0 = \Dobar^{\rm iid}(Q_{\Xhat},R)$. \end{lem}

-The proof is given in Appendix \ref{app:continuous}, and makes use of the findings of \cite{Dem02}, in which $\Ptilde^*_{X\Xhat}$ was shown to be the unique minimizer of the matched rate-distortion function in \eqref{eq:R_primal} when $D_0 \in (\domin,\doprod)$.
-In more detail, \cite{Dem02} considers the matched setting (i.e., $d_0 = d_1$, but we will use $d_0$ when discussing this setting), and shows that the rate-distortion function is given in \eqref{eq:R_primal}, and also has the following equivalent ``dual'' expression:
+The proof is given in Appendix \ref{app:continuous}, and makes use of various findings from \cite{Dem02}, in which the matched setting is considered (i.e., $d_0 = d_1$, but we will use $d_0$ when discussing this setting), and the joint distribution $\Ptilde^*_{X\Xhat}$ is utilized.
+The authors of \cite{Dem02} show that the rate-distortion function is given in \eqref{eq:R_primal}, and provide the following equivalent ``dual'' expression:

-Thus, definition of $\lambda^*$ in Lemma \ref{lem:dual_IID} follows naturally from solving the maximum \eqref{eq:R_dual}, and the existence and uniqueness of $\lambda^*$ (as per its definition) when $D_0 \in (\domin,\doprod)$ is established in \cite{Dem02}.
+Thus, in our setting, the definition of $\lambda^*$ in Lemma \ref{lem:dual_IID} follows naturally from solving the maximum \eqref{eq:R_dual}; the existence and uniqueness of $\lambda^*$ (as per its definition) when $D_0 \in (\domin,\doprod)$ is established in \cite{Dem02}.
 Once $\lambda^*$ is specified, the joint distribution in \eqref{eq:Pstar_IID} is also specified.

-In the finite-alphabet case, a result on the ``favorite type'' \cite{Zam01} can be used to deduce that the minimum $d_0$-distortion codeword induces a joint empirical distribution asymptotically approaching $\Ptilde^*_{X\Xhat}$, from which the mismatched distortion $\EE_{\Ptilde^*}[d_1(X, \Xhat)]$ follows.
-For general alphabets, the idea will be to adopt an analogous approach based on the tools of \cite{Dem02} based on large deviations theory.
-Some care is needed in doing so, since the results of \cite{Kon06} concern the first codeword from an infinitely long codebook that meets a pre-specified distortion level, whereas we are working in the fixed-rate setting.
+With the preceding findings and definitions in place, the proof of Lemma \ref{lem:dual_IID} amounts to showing that $\Ptilde^*_{X\Xhat}$ is the unique minimizer in \eqref{eq:setF_IID}.